-Today Pigeon is part of the largest concentration of wind energy production in the Great Lakes region.
-Pigeon sits among 472 operating wind turbines or 44% of total operating in the state.
+With a population of over 1,200, today, Pigeon is part of the largest concentration of wind energy production in the Great Lakes region.
+The town is situated among 472 operating wind turbines or 44% of total operating in the state.